tf4482/fisa/README.md

 ## About The Project 📚

-FISA is a hobby project aimed at developing a user-friendly web application for monitoring and controlling IOT and other devices.
+FISA is a hobby project aimed at developing a user-friendly web application for monitoring and controlling IOT and other (network) devices.
 The project is still a work in progress, constantly being improved and expanded.

 ## Planned Features 🚀